Solar Inverter: Allocating and Converting Solar Energy from DC to AC

 Charging and Discharging Batteries

 Another way to use an inverter is with batteries only.
 This works well even if no solar panels are installed.
-The of this option is conditional on access to suitable flexible tariffs and smart metering.
+The economic sense of this option is conditional on access to suitable flexible tariffs and smart metering.

 How Does the Inverter Allocate the Energy?